cep5603/CMPSC_445_Tariffs_Project/README.md

 ### Data Processing

 A number of preprocessing steps were taken to prepare the data for training.
 Firstly, it was necessary to combine the two datasets into one, with all the relevant features.
-There was an immediate challenge with this: the proucts sectors are not standardized across the two.
+There was an immediate challenge with this: the specific product sectors used by each table are not standardized across the two.
 The tariff data uses the WTO's own standardized 22-product categorization scheme, while the import data uses a different, SITC3 product classification, which had 18 unique values in this case.
 To address this, a mapping module was created (`mapper.py`) that attempts to merge the two product/sector schemes with as little loss in information and intelligibility as possible.

 Although data was selected to be downloaded starting from 1988, tariff data were only available for 2005 and beyond, so import data for years before that were dropped.